SixArm/mast-cell-help/topics/diverticulosis/index.md

 **Key points:**

-* **Prevalence:** Diverticulosis becomes more common with age, and it is more prevalent in industrialized countries where diets are typically lower in fiber.
+* **Prevalence**: Diverticulosis becomes more common with age, and it is more prevalent in industrialized countries where diets are typically lower in fiber.

-* **Risk Factors:** low-fiber diet, older age, potential genetic predisposition, lack of physical activity, and obesity.
+* **Risk Factors**: low-fiber diet, older age, potential genetic predisposition, lack of physical activity, and obesity.

-* **Complications:** The diverticula can become inflamed or infected, leading to a condition called diverticulitis.
+* **Complications**: The diverticula can become inflamed or infected, leading to a condition called diverticulitis.
 This can cause symptoms such as abdominal pain, fever, and changes in bowel habits.

-* **Diagnosis:** A colonoscopy may be used to visualize the colon and identify the presence of diverticula.
+* **Diagnosis**: A colonoscopy may be used to visualize the colon and identify the presence of diverticula.
 A CT scan can provide detailed images of the colon and help diagnose diverticulosis or complications like diverticulitis.

-* **Treatment:** Fiber supplements or stool softeners may be recommended to help manage symptoms.
+* **Treatment**: Fiber supplements or stool softeners may be recommended to help manage symptoms.

-* **Prevention:** Consume a high-fiber diet with plenty of fruits, vegetables, and whole grains.
+* **Prevention**: Consume a high-fiber diet with plenty of fruits, vegetables, and whole grains.
 Stay hydrated.
 Get regular exercise.
 Maintain a healthy weight.

-* **Antibiotics:** If diverticulitis occurs and is associated with infection, antibiotics may be prescribed.
+* **Antibiotics**: If diverticulitis occurs and is associated with infection, antibiotics may be prescribed.